dhavalp16/Conveyor-Annotation-Project/README.md

 ## Project Overview

 This project was developed to streamline the process of creating image datasets for object annotation.
-During an internship, the primary task was to annotate objects for machine learning models.
-To capture objects in all possible orientations, they were recorded on a moving conveyor belt from five different angles (top, front, back, left, and right).
+To capture objects in all possible orientations for machine learning models, they were recorded on a moving conveyor belt from five different angles (top, front, back, left, and right).

-This script automates the most tedious part of the process: extracting high-quality, relevant frames from these video files.
-It uses a sophisticated two-stage AI pipeline to intelligently identify the best "hero" shots of objects, preparing a clean and comprehensive dataset ready for annotation software like AnyLabeling.
+This script automates the process of extracting relevant frames from video files.
+It uses a two-stage AI pipeline to identify the best shots of objects, preparing a dataset that is ready for annotation software like AnyLabeling.

 ## Key Features